You are here

-The Public Relations curriculum helps students learn both conceptual and functional skills.
-Internships and activities courses provide exceptional opportunities for students to develop contact among area professionals and to produce materials to include in their portfolios.
-Visit the department's web site.
+The public relations curriculum helps students learn both conceptual and functional skills.
+Internships, activities and courses provide exceptional opportunities for students to develop relationships among area professionals and to produce materials to include in their portfolios.
+Visit the department's website.

 - Hands-on experience in chosen field

-- Opportunities to double major in most areas of the University and to attain teacher licensure in education
+- Opportunities to double major in most areas of the University and minor in any area of specific interest

 - Exciting internship and international study abroad programs